Nima-Fr/TryHackMe/All_in_One/README.md

 Great!
 I can run `socat` with sudo and no password. i searched for it in [GTFOBins](https://gtfobins.github.io/) and found a command that can gain me the root access.

 Just run `sudo socat stdin exec:/bin/sh` and B00M!
 We are root! just go to `/root` and there you can find the root flag.
-It is base64 encoded like the other one and after decoding it, we get the root flag.
+It is base64 encoded like the other one and after decoding it, we get the root flag:

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkThroughs/thm/All_in_One/files]